abhididdigi/abhididdigi.github.io/_posts/2011-11-28-hiding-a-tab-in-order-guide.md

 layout: post
 title: Hiding a Tab in Order Guide
 tag: servicenow
+---

----This is not a very complex trick.
+This is not a very complex trick.
 The following code will explain how to hide a tab in the Order Guide.

 Supposing you want to hide "Tab2" on load, then write this script in the `onLoad` of the "TAB1" form.
 ```javascript